Life as a modern mum is crazy busy.

-Herbs have energies that need to be considered when deciding on what to use for the condition presenting to you.
+Herbs have energies that need to be considered when deciding on what to use for the condition presented to you.
 Some herbs bring heat to the body – think of ginger; while some are dry.
 Others are cooling, like peppermint, or moistening.
 You don’t want to add heat when someone has a fever, a cooling herb is a better choice.

-To complicate it further, herbs usually have an affinity, or stronger effect on tissues/organs or systems of the body.
+To complicate it further, herbs usually have an affinity, or stronger effect, on tissues/organs or systems of the body.

 Speaking to a naturopath or herbalist is invaluable for helping to pinpoint the right herb for you.

 One last warning or caution.
 Herbal medicine and herbal teas are natural.
 However, it’s important to note they do have powerful effects on the body.

 Please check with a herbalist (naturopath) or other chosen health professional before consuming herbs medicinally.
 Especially if you are pregnant or breastfeeding, take medications (prescribed or over the counter) or have a diagnosed disease/disorder.

 It’s important to know that some plants and herbal medicines can be poisonous or cause irritation to the skin or mucous membranes of the body (mouth, intestines, respiratory system).
 So please, never taste a plant without having it correctly identified and check with someone who understands plants before using them as herbal medicine.

 OK, enough background, here are some herbal tea recipes.

 Herbal teas for Mums who want calm, clarity and happiness.